ATaCR

 Trace object

-Determines tilt direction from maximum coherence between rotated H1 and Z.
+Determines tilt orientation from the maximum coherence between rotated H1 and Z.

 Parameters: